klee1611/klee1611.github.io/content/posts/docker-operating-1.en.md

 ```

 ### Run the Image
-We can echo a `Hello world` using the image we just get:
+We can echo `Hello world` using the image we just obtained:

 ```bash
 docker run ubuntu /bin/echo 'Hello world'
 ```

-Should print `Hello world` on the terminal.
+This should print `Hello world` on the terminal.

-What just happened is the `docker run` command creates a temporary container,
+What just happened is that the `docker run` command creates a temporary container,
-terminates itself after the `echo` command.
+and terminates itself after the `echo` command completes.

 ### List Images at Local